BruceExtreme/Youtube-Downloader/README.md

 </p>

 ## Youtube Downloader
-It's a simple desktop application where you can download videos and music in high quality quickly and easily just by pasting the URL.<br><br>
+It's a simple desktop application where you can download videos and music in high quality quickly and easily just by pasting the URL.<br>